Jhoot: Synopsis

 The story is of Saleha and how a lie changes her entire identity and affects her life choices and her decisions for her family.
 She has a son, Waqar, and a daughter, Zara, while her husband lives abroad.
 Sadaf and Waqar like each other.
-After Saleha catches them together, she emotionally blackmails Waqar into getting engaged to her niece Farah.
+After Saleha sees them together, she emotionally blackmails Waqar into getting engaged to her niece Farah.
 Saleha also breaks Farah's engagement and agrees to have Waqar marry Sadaf.
-Saleha places a condition that Sadaf's elder brother had to come and marry Zara.
+Saleha places a condition that Sadaf's elder brother has to come and marry Zara.
 They refuse this condition, and Waqar and Sadaf are separated.
 Many years pass, and Zara and Waqar remain unmarried due to Saleha.
 One day Waqar reunites with the recently divorced Sadaf.
 They reconcile and marry.

-Jamal and his family move into a rented house in the defence area.
+Jamal and his family move into a rented house in the Defence area.
 Jamal and Zara marry.
-However Saleha lies about Zara's age.
+However, Saleha lies about Zara's age.
 The drama continues and shows the effects of Saleha's hypocrisy and lies on the family.